top of page

 Menu dated 5th December 1935

-Luncheon at Bran Castle, in the Carpathian Mountains, hosted by Her Majesty Queen Marie of Romania.
+Luncheon at Bran Castle, Transylvania, hosted by Her Majesty Queen Marie of Romania.

 When this royal luncheon took place its hostess had been the Dowager Queen of Romania for seven years following the death of her husband, King Ferdinand I, in 1927.